 I think this one turned out the best, and I got a break when the sun came out for a bit.
 This is looking down California Street from Stockton.
 My original picture was taken in 1983.
 There were no cable cars running in San Francisco at that time.
 The system had shut down in 1982 for repairs and wouldn’t reopen until June of 1984.
 It’s hard to imagine two years without cable cars nowadays!
 (It was hard to imagine then too) You can see the work being done on the cable line down at the bottom of California Street in my 80’s picture.

 I also made it back down to Disneyland for my annual “Memorial Day or close to it” tradition this week.
 Here is a slide from 1983 at the entrance to Adventureland.
-Either people stopped having babies, or they don’t rent strollers in Disneyland anymore.
+Either people have stopped having babies, or they don’t rent strollers in Disneyland anymore.

 Looking back in the opposite direction from the previous picture near the entrance to Adventureland in 1987: That’s my sister and her four kids: The one on my lap didn’t stop making faces before the camera until she got into her thirties, or something like that.
 Hmm, I didn’t remember that I used to part my hair.